idajana/generative-video-prediction-models/README.md

 # Visual Transition Models
 This project includes implementation of generative models for action-based video frame prediction.
-I originally used apply them to data from laparoscopic surgeries in scope of my Masterthesis.
-The data is therefore omitted and the old instructions are moved here.
+I originally used apply them to data from laparoscopic surgeries in scope of my Masterthesis. .

 # Data preparation

-Before starting the data preprocessing the data should be divided into train/val/test directories (it is important that they have these 3 exact names).
-Each directory should have one rollout inside with corresponding images and xml files:

-    ├── train
-    │   ├── rollout_a1_dir
-    │   ├── rollout_a2_dir
-    │   └── ...
-    ├── val
-    │   ├── rollout_b1_dir
-    │   ├── rollout_b2_dir
-    │   └── ...
-    ├── test
-    │   ├── rollout_c1_dir
-    │   ├── rollout_c2_dir
-    │   └── ...

-All data preprocessing scripts use the same params file.
-Edit the [params/data_preprocessing.yaml](params/data_preprocessing.yaml) according to your data.
-The final dataset for the models should be of the type npz.

-It is possible to generate a synthetic dataset using pybullet, more details are to be found in  [simulator/README.md](simulator/README.md)
+The data is therefore omitted and the old instructions are moved [here.](data_preprocessing/README.md) It is possible to generate a synthetic dataset using pybullet, more details are to be found in  [simulator/README.md](simulator/README.md)